ShahabBngsh/ShahabBngsh/README.md

 ## About me
 I am a Full Stack developer from Pakistan.
-Currently, I am working on MEAN/MERN Stack but I had also worked on Machine Learing projects - including object detection and classification using Keras and Tensorflow.
+Currently, working on MEAN/MERN Stack.
+I had also worked on Machine Learing projects - including object detection and classification using Keras and Tensorflow.

 You can find me on [Linked](https://www.linkedin.com/in/shahab-bangash/)[![LinkedIn][1.1]][1], or you can [email me directly](shahabbng1999@gmail.com).